-6. Successfully complete secondary course and earn a qualifying score of 63 or higher on the years after completing the approved secondary program corresponding End of Course examination
+- 7. Matriculate to an institution of higher education with an approved or comparable program within 3 years after completing the approved secondary program - 8.
+Successfully complete secondary course and earn a qualifying score of 61 or higher on the corresponding End of Course examination

-Natural Reso urces Subject Code: 010710 GRADE OFFERI BUILDING OFFI ERING □BHS □MCHS □RHS □SHCC cirements for CTAG Credit: The following steps must occur for secondary students to Matricu years a Success credit for this course: alate to an institution of higher education with an approved or comparable program within 3 after completing the approved secondary program asfully complete secondary course and earn a qualifying score of 68 or higher on the bounding End of Course examination and non-renew watershed, wi management p managing soli apply science principles and management practices to the protection of renewable vable natural resources.
-Students will learn fundamentals of land use as well as Idlife, fishery and forest management.
-Furthermore, students will learn practices related to managing air and water quality along with requirements for d and liquid waste.
-Throughout the course, students will apply communications, eiples and leadership skills.
-Subject Code: GRADE OFFERI BUILDING OFFI Student Requi access college 7.
-Matricu years a 8.
-Success energy conver apply the prin resources.
-Thi apply basic principles of energy accounting, thermodynamics and heat transfer, rsion and efficiency to heating, power generation and transportation.
-Students will ciples and practices needed for managing renewable and non-renewable energy roughout this course, future energy systems and energy use scenarios are with a focus on promoting the use of renewable energy resources and technologies.
-Subject Code: GRADE OFFERI BUILDING OFFI NG □9 □10 □11 □12 access college 1.
-Matricu years a 2.
-Success credit for this course: ulate to an institution of higher education with an approved or comparable program within 3 after completing the approved secondary program esfully complete secondary course and earn a qualifying score of 59 or higher on the bonding End of Course examination applied.
-Students will examine fundamentals of resource development, agriculture sustainability, energy needs and pollution control.
-They will analyze and interpret data gathered from studies on the ecosystem.
-Throughout this course, students will develop responses to environmental problems and develop management strategies for responsible conservation and resource development.

-Students will study relationships between organisms and their environment.
-Principles of biogeochemical cycles, air-water-land relationships, non-point pollution, and wetlands will be
+Students will apply basic principles of energy accounting, thermodynamics and heat transfer, energy conversion and efficiency to heating, power generation and transportation.
+Students will apply the principles and practices needed for managing renewable and non-renewable energy resources.
+Throughout this course, future energy systems and energy use scenarios are investigated, with a focus on promoting the use of renewable energy resources and technologies.

+Environmental Systems Management

+Subject Code: 010725GRADE OFFERING9101112BUILDING OFFERINGBHSMCHSRHSSHCC

-Environmental Systems Management Subject Code: 010725 GRADE OFFERING \Box 9 \Box 10 \Box 11 \Box 12 BUILDING OFFERING □BHS □MCHS □RHS □SHCC Students will analyze and interpret biological, chemical and physical properties of soil, water and air.
-They will determine the source and type of environmental contamination evaluate pollution control measures and monitor treatment processes for potable water, waste water and solid waste.
+Students will analyze and interpret biological, chemical and physical properties of soil, water and air.
+They will determine the source and type of environmental contamination, evaluate pollution control measures and monitor treatment processes for potable water, waste water and solid waste.
 Throughout the course, learners will develop and implement environmental plans using principles governing ecosystems in relation to resource development and industrial processes.

+Forestry and Woodland Ecosystems

+Subject Code: 010740

+GRADE OFFERING □9 □10 □11 □1 2

+BUILDING OFFERING BHS 5 □RH IS [ ∃ѕнсс

-Forestry and Woodland Ecosystems Subject Code: 010740 GRADE OFFERING \Box 9 \Box 10 \Box 11 \Box 12 BUILDING OFFERING □BHS □MCHS □RHS □SHCC Students will apply principles of botany, dendrology and silviculture to the management of forests and forest ecosystems.
+Students will apply principles of botany, dendrology and silviculture to the management of forests and forest ecosystems.
 They will apply principles of timber cruising with surveying and mapping techniques to take forest measurements.
 Learners will develop the knowledge and skills necessary for forest reforestation, timber stand improvement, timber harvesting and forest product utilization.
 Learners will operate and maintain forestry equipment, apply fire management practices, and understand related regulations, laws, and policy issues.

+Park and Recreational Management

+Subject Code: 010735

+GRADE OFFERING □9 □10 [ 11 □12

-Park and Recreational Management Subject Code: 010735 GRADE OFFERING $\Box 9$ $\Box 10$ $\Box 11$ $\Box 12$ BUILDING OFFERING □BHS □MCHS □RHS □SHCC Students will design facilities, develop educational programs and manage resources for use in public recreation.
+BUILDING OFFERING BHS RH S □SHCC

+Students will design facilities, develop educational programs, and manage resources for use in public recreation.
 Students will maintain and operate equipment for maintaining wildlife habitat and supporting a variety of public recreational activities and facilities.
 Throughout the course, students will develop marketing and programming skills for park development, apply management practices to park operations and learn the systems required to maintain public safety.

-Urban Forestry Subject Code: 010740 GRADE OFFERING $\Box 9$ $\Box 10$ $\Box 11$ $\Box 12$ BUILDING OFFERING □BHS □MCHS □RHS □SHCC management plans that balance environmental and economic goals supporting sustainable land use patterns.
-Throughout the course, students will apply principles of rigging, advanced rope techniques, and chainsaw applications for tree pruning and removal.
+Urban Forestry

+Subject Code: 010740

+GRADE OFFERING □9 □10 □11 □12

+BUILDING OFFERING $\Box$ BHS G 🗆 RH S □SHCC

 Students will apply techniques and practices promoting the care and management of trees for residential and commercial purposes.
 Topics include principles of soil management, dendrology and pest management.
-Students will analyze budgets; and develop short and long-range
+Students will analyze budgets; and develop short and long-range management plans that balance environmental and economic goals supporting sustainable land use patterns.
+Throughout the course, students will apply principles of rigging, advanced rope techniques, and chainsaw applications for tree pruning and removal.